Cycling bylaw in Regina, Saskatchewan

 There are no federal laws outlining the rules of the road.
 Instead, each province/territory has its own set of traffic laws.
 In many cases, these are based at least in part on the Uniform Vehicle Code.

 In addition to this, cities and towns may have their own traffic regulations, known as bylaws.

 There are often regulations in other jurisdictions, including college campuses and military bases.

-See below for details on cycling in Regina, Saskatchewan.
+See below for the bylaw that applies to riding your bike in Regina, Saskatchewan.

 Simply complete the form below,* and we will add that to our work plan.
 Providing us with a link to the local ordinances can greatly speed up the process.

 * If you are considering purchasing access to the ‘Traffic Smarts for Cyclists’ course for your organization, we will add these here and in the course at no cost (minimum purchase required).
 To request complimentary access to review the course, and addition of the laws and regulations applicable to your location, please use this form.